 Address: Michigan Avenue Entrance, 111 South Michigan Avenue

 The app called Art Institute was incredibly helpful in guiding me through the museum and learning about each artwork.
 It maps out each floor of the museum and indicates which artwork has an audio guide.
 I managed to learn a lot more about the artworks through this app, and it was a great resource for understanding the techniques and history behind the work.

-The coolest painting that I thought was A Sunday at La Grande Jatte by George Seurat.
-I liked the technique of the painting with the tiny dots as you get closer to it.
-I thought it was pretty interesting.
+The coolest painting, in my opinion, was “A Sunday at La Grande Jatte” by George Seurat.
+I loved the technique of the painting with the tiny dots that make up the image.
+I found it to be pretty interesting.

 Lastly, “Nighthawks” by Edward Hopper is another favorite painting of mine because of its moody and eerie feeling.
 Interestingly, I read a recent article in the New York Times that used this same painting to depict the mood of our current state relating to COVID-19: a somber and unstable situation we are in.

 3 responses to “The Art Institute of Chicago.”

 […] Source […]